 In August 2019, Council approved its first Resilience Strategy to ensure that Cape Town is able to survive and thrive in the event of possible challenges.
 Resilience is the ability of individuals, communities, institutions, businesses and systems in a city to survive, adapt and thrive, no matter the kinds of chronic stresses and acute shocks they experience.
-The Resilience Strategy is based on five pillars that will be incorporated through the various interventions set out in this IHSSP.
+The Resilience Strategy is based on five pillars that will be incorporated through the various interventions as displayed within this IHSSP.
 The five pillars are illustrated in the table below:

 Pillar one A compassionate, holistically healthy city Feeling welcome, safe and accepted in our city.
 Pillar two A connected, climate- adaptive city Working together to create place-based response.
-Pillar three A capable, job- creating city Turning resource constraints and the challenges of rapidly evolving technology into new opportunities.
-Pillar four A collectively, shock- ready city Preparing for, responding to, and recovering from disasters.
+Pillar three A capable, job- creating city Turning resource constraints and the challenges of rapidly evolving technolinto new opportunities. challenges of rapidly evolving technology Pillar four A collectively, shock- ready city Preparing for, responding to, and recovering from disasters.
 Pillar five A collaborative, forward-looking City Working collaboratively to mainstream applications of resilience.